liaorongfan/DeepPersonality/README.md

 ### Pretrained weights
-When extracting face images from frames, we used the pretrained models which can be found in [Google Drive](https://drive.google.com/drive/folders/1gxkjIkIt7jOk_3RJhzORUzIj9NkIaqT1?usp=sharing) and those models should be simply organized in directory `pre_trained_weights` as below:
+When extracting face images from frames, we used the pretrained models which can be found in [Google Drive](https://drive.google.com/drive/folders/1gxkjIkIt7jOk_3RJhzORUzIj9NkIaqT1?usp=sharing) and those models should be simply placed in directory `pre_trained_weights`, shown as below:
 ```
 pre_trained_weights/
 ├── shape_predictor_68_face_landmarks.dat